Martin Luther King Jr. Toiletries Drive

 Our volunteers and 12 youth played “Name that Job” wardrobe games and learned how to choose job interview clothes that best reflect their future professions.
 The youth also learned how to apply their makeup in a natural and professional way bringing out the beauty within each of them.

-However, what we believed would be a workshop of teaching and tutorials, actually turned out to be an afternoon all about something much more powerful – CONNECTION.
+However, what we believed would be a workshop of teaching, actually turned out to be an afternoon about something much more powerful – CONNECTION.

 We are especially proud to be supported by Pacifica Beauty – a vegan, cruelty-free clean brand of makeup products.
 Pacifica Beauty donated makeup kits to each young person attending our workshop.
 Thank you Pacifica Beauty for your kindness and generosity!